 Dr. William Partridge Turner was born on November 24th, 1912 at the Public General Hospital in Chatham.
 He was the 2nd of 3 children born to William Wesley Turner and the former Elizabeth “Bessie” Taylor.
-His father was a “druggist” and his mother was raised in Wallaceburg, Ontario.
-His mother’s brother was Dr. Harry Alexander Taylor and he practiced medicine in Wallaceburg.
+His father was a “druggist” and his mother was raised in Wallaceburg.
+His mother’s brother was Dr. Harry Alexander Taylor and Dr. Taylor practiced medicine in Wallaceburg.
 Dr. Turner had an older sister named Aileen and a younger sister named Ruth.
 He was educated at Queen Mary Public School and Chatham Collegiate Institute in Chatham.

 Dr. Turner graduated from The University of Toronto Faculty of Medicine in 1939 and opened his family medical practice at 274 King St. in Chatham.

 Dr and Mrs. Turner had two children, Jane and Bill.

 Dr. Turner died on the 19th of July, 1991.
 Mrs. Turner died on the 25th of January, 1994.
 They are buried at Maple Leaf Cemetery in Chatham.

 *Dr. William Partridge Turner is also featured on the Gathering Our Heroes website.